eToro vs Freetrade: which offers better value to its customers?

 Fractional shares

-Products ISA accounts available via Moneyfarm
+Products ISA accounts are available via Moneyfarm

 eToro CFD trading account